 If you are buying a property then it is highly advisable to have the sales contract reviewed so you don't have any problems later on.
 You may need to act fast so you don’t lose out to other interested buyers.
 It is also an increasingly common practice in the sale of popular properties for the seller to require the buyer to waive their cooling off rights.

-lawlab are expert property conveyancing lawyers with NSW offices in Sydney, Nyngan and Cobar.
+lawlab are expert property and conveyancing lawyers with NSW offices in Surry Hills, Sydney as well as in Newcastle, Nyngan and Cobar .

 In Victoria there is an even more onerous obligation to disclose information about the property (known as a section 32 vendor statement).
 This also needs to be accurate or the buyer may be able to cancel the contract.

 As there is a more limited cooling off period in Victoria applying to most residential sales (but not sales by auctions) buyers need to obtain legal advice quickly if they haven’t already done so before signing a contract.

 lawlab are expert property conveyancing lawyers with a Victorian office in Prahran, Melbourne

 Property ownership in the ACT is leasehold (as opposed to freehold for most residential property in other states).

 There are also strict seller disclosure obligations and the seller is required to obtain a building, pests and energy rating inspections before the property is advertised for sale.